fogus/spiel/pyramidenspiel/flibbertigibbet/README.markdown

    but it is frozen for the rest of that turn
  * A pile of pyramids can move

 Once movement points are spent, no more pyramids can be moved during that player's turn.
-When a player can
+When a player can no longer move she may roll the die either to the left, right, or in one other direction.
+It doesn't matter which axis the 3rd kind of roll occurs, but it must happen the same way for both players for the entire game.

 Acknowledgments
 ===============